Femisphere

-The femisphere is a solid that has one single surface, two edges, and four vertices.
+The femisphere is a solid figure that has one single surface, two edges, and four vertices.

 Description

 The form of the femisphere is reminiscent of that of a sphericon but without straight lines.
 Instead of that, it has circular arcs of arbitrary radius.
-For this reason, when roll over a sphere, it cover the whole area of it in a revolution.
+For this reason, when rolled over a sphere, it contacts the whole surface area of it in a single revolution.

 The area of a femisphere of unit radius is $S = 4 \pi$.

+Wooden femispheres can be made by turning them on a wood lathe.